opnfv/yardstick/docs/testing/developer/devguide/devguide_nsb_prox.rst

    b.
 Get the Floating IP of the Traffic Generator & SUT

       This generates a lot of information.
-Please not the floating IP of the VNF and the Traffic Generator.
+Please note the floating IP of the VNF and the Traffic Generator.

          .. image:: images/PROX_Openstack_stack_show_a.png
             :width: 1000px